-If you are interested in contributing, please send pitches, rather than completed articles.
-A pitch should tell us what you want to write about and why it’s important.
-It should provide some basic factual information about the subject, give a sense of the structure, an estimated word count and preferably a suggested deadline.
-On top of this, we would also like to hear a little about yourself and where (or whether) you’ve written in the past.
-Since none of us are paid (yet), it would help our editorial team immensely if you keep things concise, with pitches ideally running to no more than 300 words.
+If you are interested in contributing, please send a pitch of max.
+200 words, rather than a completed article.
+The pitch should contain the main argument of the contribution and give a sense of the overall structure.
+Where relevant, it could also offer some basic factual information about the subject, and preferably mention an estimated word count and a suggested deadline.
+On top of this, we would also like to hear about yourself and where (or whether) you’ve written in the past.